Research Log – last update: August 2019

 The Nationwide Irish Music Industry Research Project continues on from this research on a broader scale and a more inclusive agenda.
 The question of visibility guides this research, and over the next few years it will investigate the relationships between space, identity, music and power.

-This project will involve interviews with artists, artist managers, members of A&R divisions, record label owners, magazine editors, and promoters.
-Participants will be interviewed about their experiences of and perspectives on image management in the music industry.
+This project will involve interviews with artists, artist managers, members of A&R divisions, record label owners, and magazine editors.
+Participants will be interviewed about their experiences of and perspectives on image culture in the music industry in Ireland.

 Would you like to write about your research on LGR?